-Google Local Service ads launched back in 2015, but the program has largely flown under the radar until recently.
+Google Local Services ads launched back in 2015, but the program has largely flown under the radar until recently.
 For one, the service was only available in California until mid-2017.

 Today, Local Service Ads have access to some of Google’s most visible spots—edging out both paid and organic search.
-They also allow searchers to call or message a business directly from Google and now, can advertise through Google Assistant.
+They also allow searchers to call or message your business directly from Google and now, you can advertise through Google Assistant.

 What’s cool about these is that they’re shown at the very top of the SERPs, but in card form rather than as a traditional text ad.

-Say, for example, you type in a search for Plumbers Near Me.
+Say, for example, you type in a search for “Auto Shops Near Me.”

-On a typical results page, you’ll see some text ads, followed by the map and some general HTML listings inside of Google (the Local Pack).
+On a typical results page, you’ll see some text ads, followed by the map and some general HTML listings inside of Google (Local Map Pack).

 Below that will be articles and websites, and at the bottom of the page will include links to related searches and queries.

 Under the cards, you’ll see an arrow and a link to “More auto shops in [local area].”
 When clicked on, you’ll be taken to a page with a full list of local providers.